 If you don't want to take a guided tour, there are two ways you can get to Ronda on your own: renting a car or taking a public bus.
 If you want to have the most flexibility with your schedule and itinerary and don't mind a little extra expense on your trip, renting a car is the best way to access the remote regions of the country.
 On the other hand, if you just care about getting to Ronda and don't want to spend a bunch of money, you can also take the Los Amarillos bus from Seville.

 - Seville to Ronda by Bus: The bus service from Seville to Ronda is run by Los Amarillos.
-The journey takes two to two-and-a-half hours.
-Buses depart from Prado de San Sebastian Bus Station.
-Read more about Bus and Train Stations in Seville.
+The journey takes two to two-and-a-half hours, and buses depart from Prado de San Sebastian Bus Station.

 - Seville to Ronda by Car: Take the A376, followed by a short section of the A382, before returning to the A376.
-You will eventually see Ronda signposted.
-The journey takes just under two hours.
+You will eventually see Ronda signposted, and the journey takes just under two hours.

 Remember when renting a car in Spain, you will need to obtain an International Driver's Permit before you depart for your journey.
 Although several car rental companies may accept your domestic state driver's license, police officers in Spain may issue tickets, confiscate your rental, or even put you in jail for driving without proper documentation.